samagra-comms/uci-apis/Readme.md

 Unified Communications Interface (UCI) is a system that powers governments to create and manage conversations with citizens and with its own officials.
 Through UCI governments can seamlessly setup simple and complex conversations using a multi-channel approach.
 UCI aims to democratize the use of different communication channels such as WhatsApp, Telegram, SMS, email for governance use cases through a standard configurable manner that is reusable and scalable across all governance use cases.

 With the onset of Covid19 in 2020, the need for proactive engagement accelerated across all governments.
-UCI was designed after understanding diverse governance use cases that were emerging across different departments of multiples state governments.
+UCI was designed after understanding diverse governance use cases that were emerging across different departments of multiple state governments.

 ## [](https://github.com/Samagra-Development/UCI#functional-blocks)Functional Blocks